 - high blood pressure

-Although very unpleasant and painful, symptom usually begin to improve within 72 hours, and within a week you should notice a significant decrease in the acute symptoms of opiate withdrawal.
+Although very unpleasant and painful, symptoms usually begin to improve within 72 hours, and within a week you should notice a significant decrease in the acute symptoms of opiate withdrawal.

-Babies born to mothers who are addicted to or have used opiates while pregnant often experience withdrawal symptoms as well.
-This may include digestive issues, poor feeding, dehydration, vomiting, and seizures.
+Babies born to people who are addicted to or have used opioids while pregnant often experience withdrawal symptoms as well.
+These may include:

-To diagnose opiate withdrawal, your doctor will perform a physical examination and ask questions about your symptoms.
-They may also order urine and blood tests to check for the presence of opiates in your system.
+To diagnose opioid withdrawal, your primary care doctor will perform a physical examination and ask questions about your symptoms.
+They may also order urine and blood tests to check for the presence of opioids in your system.